 1. Can you connect me to a patron?

 We get asked this all the time but we do not make introductions to patrons we know.
-Our goal is to create books and online resources that you can share with the business leaders and professional people in your life.
-We want to empower you to share this vision so that many more people will find their play to play as Gospel Patrons.
+Our goal is to create books and online resources that you can share with the business leaders and professional people in your life so that many more people will find their play to play as Gospel Patrons.

 2. How is Gospel Patrons funded?

-Gospel Patrons is a registered non-profit corporation, funded by the donations of men and women who are living out this message of Gospel Patrons today.
+Gospel Patrons is a 501c3 non-profit organization that is funded by a few dozen families who are living out this message of Gospel Patrons today.
 For more details, see this webpage: Give Page.
 If you're in the UK and want to support the UK Chapter, click here.